Dinesh7256/DSA-using-JAVA/Readme.md

  -> how function returning value and other catching it

 DAY- 4
 -> pass value and pass by reference
 -> formal and actual parameter
--> working of shalow and deep copy of array in memory stack -> question of day rotation the array
+-> working of shalow and deep copy of array in memory stack -> uqestion of day rotation the array